10-Ounce Copper PCBs and Design Library Migration

 Zach Peterson: Interesting.
 Okay.
 I'd like to switch gears now for a moment, because I'd mentioned in the intro, that you have a company called ECAD Central.
 And for those that are listening and don't know, ECAD Central is actually an all TM partner in Arizona.
 Maybe you could tell us all what ECAD central does.

 Mario Strano: Yeah.
-So basically what the services I provide are, all TM servers set up in configuration whether it's Nexus, or Concord Pro, or A365.
+So basically what the services I provide are, all TM servers set up in configuration whether it's the Altium enterprise solutions, or Concord Pro, or A365.
 We have about eight years experience setting up these servers.
 I personally set up dozens of these servers from scratch.
 Several, when I was at Avnet.
 I also did database migration, going from Concord Pro to A365.
 I migrated all of our component data, all of our design source files.
 At the time, I don't know if there's anything now that makes that a shorter or quicker path, but at the time it was pretty much manual.
 And it was like moving a mountain and to have everything correct in the end, it's quite a feat, there's so many pitfalls that you could run into.